WHAT WILL I LEARN?

-Burlington Crew allows the newest members of the UVM Community with the opportunity to explore and serve a variety of community service agencies in Burlington, Vermont.
+Better Burlington explores and serves a variety of community service agencies in the Burlington, Vermont area.
 Past projects have included help with food distribution and storage, gardening, and building beautification at the Chittenden Emergency Food Shelf, the UVM Campus Kitchen, ReSource, the Nature Conservatory, the Invervale, CEDO, and other agencies.

 TREKKIES who work with the Catamount Trail Association (CTA) will do projects such as bridge construction, trail maintenance, or clearing a new section of the Catamount Trail, a 300-mile, cross-country ski trail that spans the state of Vermont.
 Students should have at least some outdoor experience in hiking and have a basic level of fitness.
 A usual day on the trail includes hiking 1-2 miles into the woods with gear for the day.
 Students will also be camping at a local state park.

 The Catamount Trail Association (CTA) was incorporated in 1984 and is a member-supported, non-profit organization with the purpose of building, maintaining and protecting the Catamount Trail as a public resource, and furthering cross-country skiing in the state.
 The trail now starts in Readsboro on the Massachusetts border, winds its way through the heart of the Green Mountains, and ends in North Troy on the Canadian border.

 Along the way, it offers a unique opportunity to ski or snowshoe in Vermont’s backwoods during the winter.
 TREKKIES will camp in the natural beauty of the Green Mountains where they will learn about the valuable natural resources and environmental concerns of Vermont’s wilderness.